Skip to content

 We vacuum out old, rat-fouled, water-damaged or fibreglass ceiling insulation across Brisbane and SE Queensland, then top over or replace it.
 Cellulose can be vacuumed out and reinstalled.
 Fixed price, no deposit.

-A skip bin filled with old pink and yellow fibreglass batts removed from a roof by Comfort Zone
+A skip bin filled with old pink and yellow fibreglass batts removed during an insulation removal job — Strathpine, 2016

 One skip, one job